celohmgazi/VelocityVortex/README.md

 # hello-world
 This repository is for practising the GitHub Flow.

+# About me
-My name is Qhubekani Ntshangase ,currently enrolled at WeThinkCode_
+My name is Qhubekani Ntshangase.
+Currently enrolled at WeThinkCode_